List of songs in Lego Rock Band

 Lego Rock Band is a 2009 music video game developed by Harmonix and Traveller's Tales, and published by MTV Games and Warner Bros.
 Interactive Entertainment.
 The game, the fourth major console release in the Rock Band series, was released in November 2009 for the Xbox 360, PlayStation 3, Wii, and Nintendo DS.
 Lego Rock Band allows one to four players to simulate the playing of rock music by providing the players with peripherals modeled after musical instruments.
 These include a guitar peripheral for lead guitar and bass gameplay, a drum kit peripheral, and a microphone.

 Lego Rock Bands soundtrack has been selected to be "suitable for younger audiences".
 All songs available in Lego Rock Band are compatible with previous entries in the Rock Band series and until 2014, could be exported to these games for $9.99 along with the use of a unique code included on a paper insert included in the game case.

 Announcement

 When Lego Rock Band was officially announced on 21 April 2009, only five songs were confirmed to be included: "Song 2" by Blur, "Kung Fu Fighting" by Carl Douglas, "The Final Countdown" by Europe, "Girls & Boys" by Good Charlotte, and "So What" by Pink.
 Wired published leaked information from "a highly-placed source close to Harmonix" on 31 August, which included the names of thirteen songs which would be included in Lego Rock Band.
 Additional songs were officially announced closer to the game's release date, including "The Passenger" by Iggy Pop and "Let's Dance" by David Bowie.
 The full setlist was revealed on 12 October.

 Main setlist

-The Nintendo DS version of the game features a 25-song subset of the 45 songs in the console versions as listed below.
+The Nintendo DS version of the game features a 25-song subset of the 45 songs in the console versions as listed below, 17 of which are shortened from their console lengths.